adfeel220/Saihu-TSN-Analysis-Tool-Integration/README.md

 # Introduction
 **Time-Sensitive Networking (TSN)** analysis focuses on giving deterministic delay or backlog guarantees.
 This project integrates 4 different TSN analysis tools, including `Linear TFA Solver`, [NetCal/DNC](https://github.com/NetCal/DNC), [xTFA](https://gitlab.isae-supaero.fr/l.thomas/xtfa), and [panco](https://github.com/Huawei-Paris-Research-Center/panco).
 The users can use a common interface to compute network delay bounds obtained by different tools, and write the results into a formated report.
 All these actions requires only a few lines of code.

+A introductory video of the Saihu project is available on [YouTube](https://youtu.be/MiOhLay8Kr4).

 The name **SAIHU** comes from **S**uperimposed worst-case delay **A**nalysis **I**nterface for **H**uman-friendly **U**sage."
 It’s also inspired by the Taiwanese word ‘師傅 (sai-hū)’, which means a master, an expert, or a qualified worker.

 ## Cite this project